Regulatory Requirements as Executable Rules

 Why MightyBot

-MightyBot executes compliance monitoring continuously.
-Regulatory requirements encoded as executable rules.
+Compliance monitoring automation with MightyBot evaluates financial services activity continuously.
+Regulatory requirements are encoded as executable rules.
 Every transaction evaluated — not sampled.
 Violations detected in real time, not discovered in audits.
-Decision traces linking every evaluation to its rule, data, and timestamp.
+Decision traces link every evaluation to its rule, data, and timestamp.
 Compliance exports to S3, Snowflake, or Iceberg.

 Financial services firms operate under expanding regulatory requirements — federal, state, industry, internal.
 Manual compliance is reactive.
 Teams review transaction samples periodically.
 Violations surface during audits or exams after months of non-compliance.
 The gap between occurrence and detection creates compounding risk.
 Documentation is equally broken — teams spend enormous time pulling records from multiple systems and reconstructing rationale.